Structure and Governance

 - Coordinating DLLC public forums;

-- Advising the host entity (SfL) on the hiring, management and performance review of DLLC contractors (staff) and jointly supervising the Project Coordinator;
+- Managing and reviewing the performance of DLLC contractors (staff) and Project Coordinator;

 - Reviewing and approving grant applications; and